snark-graphique/snark-graphique.github.io/projects.md

 With my current interest in exploring more analysis, I am reading through [*Ergodic Theory: with a view towards Number Theory*](https://link.springer.com/book/10.1007/978-0-85729-021-2) by Manfred and Thomas, under the supervison of [Prof. Dejun Feng](https://www.math.cuhk.edu.hk/people/academic-staff/djfeng).
 In the future, I intend to post here, my notes and reflections on what I have read so far.

+<hr><br>

 ### မြန်မာနဲ့သင်္ချာ (ongoing)
 *Supervisor - [Me, myself and I](https://snark-graphique.github.io/)*

-I ocassionally write articles for the Burmese audience on several results that had fascinated me when I first learned mathematics outside of the standard high school curriculum.
+I ocassionally write articles for the Burmese audience and post them on Facebook (aka Burmese google).
+These include several results that fascinated me when I first learned mathematics outside of the standard high school curriculum.
 See details on [မြန်မာနဲ့သင်္ချာ]({{ site.baseurl }}{% link mmmath.md %}).

+<hr><br>

 ### YouTube
 *Channel - [Snarky Math](https://www.youtube.com/@SnarkyMath)*